dunderhay/CCTV-v380-pro/blog/findings.md

 __*Note:__ A few assumptions had to be made here and the system may not actually work like this.
 None of the research was done using a cloud account.

+---
 ## Findings:

-### Capturing Device Credentials and Injecting Video Footage
+### Finding #1: Capturing Device Credentials and Injecting Video Footage

 While doing packet analysis, I noticed that the backend relay server sends the username and password in cleartext to the camera.
 This was pretty interesting, so I decided to investigate this further.